Updated and corrected on Jan. 23, 2020

 Sinclair has also gained a controversial reputation for airing commentaries that reflect the views of its executive chairman, David Smith, a political ally of President Trump.

 Not many news consumers were aware of Sinclair until last year, when it required its local anchors to read an editorial echoing Trump’s criticisms of the media, as highlighted by a video from the website Deadspin.

 Media businessman Steven Saslow purchased the Medford Mail Tribune and its sister paper, the Ashland Daily Tidings, from Gatehouse Media in 2017 for $15 million.
 Saslow incorporated the two papers under his new business, Rosebud Media LLC.

-Saslow also secured financing from Sinclair that same week, according to public records obtained by Jefferson Public Radio.
+That same week, Sinclair filed a financing statement in Delaware that named Rosebud as a debtor and claimed a security interest in many of Rosebud's assets, according to public records obtained by Jefferson Public Radio.
 They don’t say how much he borrowed, but pretty much all of Rosebud’s assets are listed as collateral.
 Neither Rosebud nor Sinclair would comment on the transaction, nor on any aspect of their financial relationship.

 Shortly after purchasing the papers, Rosebud formed a partnership with KTVL, the Sinclair-owned TV station in Medford.
 Now the two companies share a Sinclair website management system, phone app system, reporting content, and video equipment.
 Soon they’ll also share a home, as KTVL moves into the Mail Tribune building.

 Since purchasing the Mail Tribune and the Tidings, Saslow has shrunk their newsrooms and added a video team.
 The main portion of the Mail Tribune’s website is now almost entirely dedicated to video content.